 Like bees, birds are also pollinators.
 They also spread seeds that grow into new plants useful to other pollinators we also rely upon, such as bees and wasps.

 I often see comments on Facebook and Twitter stating it is a crime to cut hedges between March and August.
 This is something that I think is often misunderstood.

 It is not the cutting of a hedge per se that is the crime.
 One is at liberty to cut hedges at any time of the year.
 The caveat is that it is a crime to disturb, damage, or destroy an active bird nest, which can happen when doing so and attracts a penalty of between 1,500 euros and 15,000 euros, plus up to a year imprisonment.
 So in theory one might cut their hedge in June and provided there is no nest within that has been damaged or disturbed there has been no crime committed.
-Your hedge is nice and tidy, you’ve not committed a crime and the birds are happy and live to fight another day.
+The hedge is nice and tidy and the birds are happy and live to fight another day.

-But doing so means taking signifiant risk not just to your pocket and liberty, but to the birds and their offspring as well.
+BUT doing so means not only taking significant risk to your pocket and liberty, but at significant risk to the birds and their offspring as well.
 Birds typically nest in shrubs and hedges between March and August, which dramatically increases your chances of disturbing or damaging an active nest.
 This is one of the reasons why it is advised to refrain from hedge cutting during this period.